 The Ipsissimus grade (‘Own True Self’) refers to Kether, the first sephira on the Tree of Life.
 The mundane chakra is the Primum Mobile, the ‘first movement’.
 The Ipsissimus knows every phenomenon as God, which is to know the Soul of the World.
 The Ipsissimus is Master of all modes of existence or being and has passed utterly beyond.

 A Word on the Means

 All progress is by Oath and Deed.
 Although anyone may solemnly write their name to a magical Oath, that does not, in itself, make it ‘real’.
 A piece of paper, after all, is just that.
 In the same way, a person may be admitted to membership of an Order but that does not mean they have entered any sanctuary in the real sense.
-No ritual or ceremony will confer initiation of its own accord; no person on earth may confer true initiation on another.
-Initiation and true membership of the Order are sublime matters of the soul.
+No ritual or ceremony will confer initiation of its own accord; no person on earth may confer real initiation on another.
+Initiation is a sublime matter of the soul.
 The work begins, nonetheless, with the Oath of Dedication (or Probationer Oath).

 Ordo Astri Gateway to Knowledge

 The Ordo Astri Imprimatur book for Probationers is The Enterer of the Threshold.